-Priced at €10, ‘What Does Law Mean, Mumu’ is now available in bookshops across the island of Ireland - through Argosy Book Distributors - It is also available from Amazon as a paperback, a kindle, and there is an audio book on Audible.
-The Book is available from the Legal & General Bookshop at the Four Courts legalbooks.ie
+Priced at €10, ‘What Does Law Mean, Mumu’ is available through Gazelle Book Services, and from Amazon as a paperback, a kindle, and an audiobook on Audible.
+The Book is available from the Legal & General Bookshop at the Four Courts - legalbooks.ie

 Click the button below to buy the book